-First: Even if we take the Insler 1975 translation (and not mine), the notion of 'reward' here is equated with 'salvation [savoi]. " ... it was for me to arise before obedience [səraoša-]was to come to me, accompanied by a wealth-granting [mązā.rayā] reward [ašī], (for it is obedience) according to which one should distribute the rewards to both factions at the time of (our) salvation."
-Y43.12, Insler 1975. (savoi is loc. sg. and so is translated with one of the following prepositions 'in/at/on/under').
+First: Even if we take the Insler 1975 translation (and not mine), the notion of 'reward' here is equated with 'salvation [$sav\bar{o}i$]. " ... it was for me to arise before obedience [saraoša-]was to come to me, accompanied by a wealth-granting [$mqz\bar{a}.ray\bar{a}$] reward [$a\S\bar{i}$], (for it is obedience) according to which one should distribute the rewards to both factions at the time of (our) salvation."
+Y43:12,

+Insler 1975. (savōi is loc. sg. and so is translated into English with one of the following prepositions 'in/at/on/under').
+And (with respect), in no Gatha verse is salvation given as a reward for obedience (Insler's interpretive translation of this verse Y43:12 to the contrary notwithstanding).
+Nor is salvation being saved from damnation.

-In Zarathushtra's thought, 'salvation' is not being saved from damnation.
-It is being saved from untruth.
+In Zarathushtra's thought, 'salvation' is being saved from untruth.
 Salvation is the attainment of truth and its components ~ its comprehension, its embodiment, its rule,35 ("...let that salvation of yours be granted to us: truth allied with good thinking! ..."
+Y51:20 Insler 1975).36

-Y51.20 Insler 1975).36 Many Gatha verses mention 'salvation', but in no verse is 'salvation' equated with material wealth or riches.
+Many Gatha verses mention 'salvation', but in no verse is 'salvation' equated with material wealth or riches.
 So logically, the rayā that is given (or granted or bestowed) as a reward 'in salvation', or Insler's 'at ... salvation' (savōi loc. sg.) cannot be material wealth or riches.
-It can only be truth.
+Based on the evidence, it can only be truth.
 And 'light' is the material metaphor for truth.
-Therefore aṣ̃ī mązā.rayā as 'by the light-giving reward (of truth)' fits exactly; whereas 'by a wealth-granting reward' does not.
+Therefore aṣī mazā.rayā as 'by the light-giving reward (of truth)' fits exactly; whereas 'by a wealth-granting reward' does not.

-This conclusion that our verse (Y43.1) implies that the 'reward' is 'truth' is corroborated by the GAv.
-Y54.1, A Airyema Ishyo, in which the desired 'reward' is specifically called the 'reward of truth',
+This conclusion that our verse (Y43:12) implies that the 'reward' is 'truth' is corroborated in 1,001 subtle and beautiful ways throughout the Gathas (detailed in another chapter).37 And it is corroborated also by the GAv.
+Y54:1, A Airyema Ishyo, in which the desired 'reward' is specifically called the 'reward of truth',

-- c. ašahyā yāsā ašīm yam išyam ahurō masatā mazd \ddot{a} \cdot 37 - c.
-I ask for the desired reward of truth, which Wisdom the Lord awards.38
+- c. ašahyā yāsā ašīm yam išyam ahurō masatā mazdå 🛂 - c.
+I ask for the desired reward of truth, which Wisdom the Lord awards.39 Y54:1.

-Second: In our verse (Y43.1), the reward is earned through listening (hearing and implementing the Word of Wisdom, which is the path of truth), which is at odds with the idea of wealth or riches being granted or bestowed for following the path of truth.
-Such an idea does not accord with the reality of our lives, nor with the macro context of the Gathas.
+Second: In our verse (Y43:12), the reward is earned through listening (hearing and implementing the Word of Wisdom, which is the path of truth), which is at odds with the idea of wealth or riches being granted or bestowed for following the path of truth, which does not accord with the reality of our lives, nor with the macro context of the Gathas.
 But truth bestows, or gives, light.
-So the earned reward of truth is indeed 'light-giving [$mqz\bar{a}.ray\bar{a}$]'.
+So the earned reward of truth is indeed 'light-giving [mqzā.rayā]'.

-This conclusion that the reward that is ašī mązā.rayā 'light giving' is the reward of truth is directly corroborated by 2 YAv. passages (Yy27.6, and Visperad 12.1) which use the same compound word (in YAv. form) mąza.raya, but substitute the word 'of truth' ašahe for the word reward [ašī] mentioned in the Gatha verse Y43.12.
+This conclusion that the reward that is aṣī mqzā.rayā 'light giving' is the reward of truth is directly corroborated by 2 YAv. passages (Yy27:6, and Visperad 12:1) which use the same compound word (in YAv. form) mqza.raya, but substitute the word 'of truth' aṣahe for the word reward [aṣī] mentioned in the Gatha verse Y43:12.
 I am indebted to Professor Humbach for pointing out these two YAv. references in his 1991 commentary on Y43.12 (Vol. 2, p.
 142).

-Humbach comments that [instr. sg.] $a \bar{s} \bar{\iota}$ 'with reward' in the Gatha verse Y43.12, is absent from the YAv. passages, and has been replaced by the (YAv.) gen. sg. $a \bar{s} a h e$ 'of truth' (the GAv. gen. sg. form of $a \bar{s} a$ - is $a \bar{s} a h y \bar{a}$.
+Humbach comments that [instr. sg.] $a \ \bar{s} \ \bar{t}$ 'with reward' in the Gatha verse Y43:12, is absent from the YAv. passages, and has been replaced by the (YAv.) gen. sg. $a \ \bar{s} \ a \ \bar{s} \ a$

 But the idea of 'reward' is implied, otherwise the gen. sg. 'of truth' would not fit.

 Thus 'by the raya-giving (reward) of truth [ašahe]'.

-Here are the 2 YAv. passages.39 Judge for yourself.
+Here are the 2 YAv. passages.40 Judge for yourself.